JonathanBrickwell/NoviPortfolioCubes/README.md

 This portfolio was made using :

 1. HTML
-   - even though this might seem like the easiest out of all, it was pretty strange to wrap my head around the concept of ###semantic HTML.
+   - even though this might seem like the easiest out of all, it was pretty interesting to read about the concept of semantic HTML.
    - I really wanted to learn how to organise my HTML and use its simple structure to my advantage.
    - I still suffer from divification, everything is a div, but that's because it's easier for me to work that way in an HTML setting.
    - despite the obvious simple nature of this tool, I was eager to learn more about best practices